+A. Foster community and neighborhood pride and sense of community identity based on recognition and use of historic and cultural resources.

+The West Linn Saloon is an established, successful and popular business within the district.

-- A. Foster community and neighborhood pride and sense of community identity based on recognition and use of historic and cultural resources. - B. Identify and protect the City's historic resources (see Chapter 2 CDC, Definitions), including the diverse architectural styles that reflect the phases of the City's history. - C. Encourage preservation and use of historic sites, structures, and districts within the City that reflect special elements of its historical, architectural, archaeological, artistic, cultural, and engineering heritage. - D. Provide procedures and establish approval criteria for all reviews of proposed alterations to the exterior of historic structures and sites and other development in historic districts. - E. Increase economic and financial benefits to historic property owners and the community. - F. Ensure that changes to designated historic resources protect the integrity of the resource and the significant aspects of the area's heritage. - G. Provide regulations that will ensure the preservation of the quality and historic integrity of historic resources and their site and, if applicable, ensure compatibility and consistency with the qualities of the respective historic district its nomination was intended to preserve. - H. Provide for creation of new historic districts and designation of new landmarks, as appropriate, and to allow removal of such designations if they are no longer appropriate. - I. Provide a process to enable thoughtful consideration of the proposed demolition of historic structures.
+- B. Identify and protect the City's historic resources (see Chapter 2 CDC, Definitions), including the diverse architectural styles that reflect the phases of the City's history.
+The West Linn Saloon is located within one of the integral historic buildings in one of the core blocks within the district and provides consistency and vitality to the building and district. - C. Encourage preservation and use of historic sites, structures, and districts within the City that reflect special elements of its historical, architectural, archaeological, artistic, cultural, and engineering heritage.

+The success of the business has led to the need to expand and the desire to provide improved access, fire and life safety and weatherization elements that are included in the ongoing remodel.
+These improvements, along with the additional siding replacement, will help to ensure the preservation and continued viability of the building.

+D. Provide procedures and establish approval criteria for all reviews of proposed alterations to the exterior of historic structures and sites and other development in historic districts.

+The proposed siding replacement conforms to the approval criteria of the district as addressed in the following sections.

+E. Increase economic and financial benefits to historic property owners and the community.

+The proposed siding replacement will support and enhance the appeal and longevity of the business, benefitting the business owners, property owners and community.

+F. Ensure that changes to designated historic resources protect the integrity of the resource and the significant aspects of the area's heritage.

+The proposed siding replacement is compatible with the existing building scale and style as well as the character of the district.

+G. Provide regulations that will ensure the preservation of the quality and historic integrity of historic resources and their site and, if applicable, ensure compatibility and consistency with the qualities of the respective historic district its nomination was intended to preserve.

+The proposed siding replacement will not impact the appearance of the building and will have a positive impact on the district through the preservation measures performed on a core property within the district.

+- Provide for creation of new historic districts and designation of new landmarks, as appropriate, and to allow removal of such designations if they are no longer appropriate.
+The West Linn Saloon building is within the historic district, but is not a designated structure or landmark. - Provide a process to enable thoughtful consideration of the proposed demolition of historic structures.
 (Ord.
-1614 § 6, 2013)
+1614 § 6, 2013) Demolition of the existing structure is not proposed.